Fulk III of Anjou: Combat

 Fulk Nerra's first victory was in June 992 at the Battle of Conquereuil, where he managed to defeat Conan I, Duke of Brittany.
 Conan's territorial ambitions had been quashed by Geoffroy Grisgonelle in 980, and seven years later, he planned an ambush on Angers while Fulk was attending the crowning of Robert the Pious.
 Fulk and his men foiled the ambush, killing Conan's son, Alain, in the process.
 In 992 Fulk laid siege to Conan's castle at Nantes, but he slipped away to Conquereuil.
 Conan was killed in the subsequent battle, and Fulk installed a governor/regent, as the succeeding count was a child.

-While Fulk and Odo II fought many skirmishes over territory and alliances, their biggest battle occurred in July 1016 at the Battle of Pontlevoy.
+Fulk and Odo II of Blois fought many skirmishes over territory and alliances, their biggest battle occurred in July 1016 at the Battle of Pontlevoy.
 Odo marched 10,000 men southward toward Fulk's tower at Montboyau; meanwhile, Fulk and his much smaller group attacked him from behind.
 Fulk's men were routed, retreated, and Odo, thinking the battle won, went for a swim in the Cher River.
-Reinforcements led by Count Herbert Wake-Dog of Maine arrived to help Fulk, routing Odo's surprised men.
+Reinforcements led by Count Herbert Wake-Dog of Maine arrived to help Fulk, routing Odo's surprised men, giving Fulk the victory.
 Several thousand were reported killed.